Dyscalculia and Memorizing Multiplication Tables

 “How can I help students memorize their multiplication tables?”
 This is a common question from parents and teachers regarding students with dyscalculia.

 What if the best answer is this?
-“Don’t require them to memorize their multiplication tables.”
+“Don’t require them to memorize ALL their multiplication tables.”

 This may be a surprising suggestion.
 Especially when, traditionally, students all over the globe are required to memorize their multiplication tables.
 It is often viewed as a measuring device for a student’s math competence or intellectual capability.